NixOS/nix-book/README.md

 # Project proposal

-The high-level goal of this project proposal is to increase community growth by improving the onboarding documentation.
+The high-level goal of this project proposal is to increase community growth by improving the onboarding experience.

-### A vision for the journey into Nix, `nixpkgs`, and NixOS
+## A vision for the journey into Nix, `nixpkgs`, and NixOS

 ```mermaid
 flowchart